A Performance Bound for the Greedy Algorithm in a Generalized Class of String Optimization Problems

 \subsection{A Counterexample}

-In this section, we focus on the case of submodular set functions with matroid domains.
+In this section, we focus on the case of monotone submodular set functions with matroid domains.
 We keep our notation the same but make the following two assumptions as doing so reduces us to the set case:

-\begin{enumerate} \item Our function $f$ does not change value if the symbols of a string are permuted. \item Each symbol can only be used once in each string in $\bbT$. \end{enumerate} After proving their greedy curvature bound for $\alpha_G$, Conforti and Cornu\'{e}jols \cite{conforti1984submodular} introduce two other constants for which they claim ``Theorem 3.1 remains true if $\alpha_G$ is replaced by the parameters or
+\begin{enumerate} \item Our function $f$ does not change value if the symbols of a string are permuted. \item In each string in $\bbT$, each symbol can be used at most once. \end{enumerate} After proving their greedy curvature bound for $\alpha_G$, Conforti and Cornu\'{e}jols \cite{conforti1984submodular} introduce two other constants for which they claim ``Theorem 3.1 remains true if $\alpha_G$ is replaced by the parameters or

 While this claim is true for $\alpha_G''$, as we showed in \thref{GenConforti} above, we now show that the method of proof of the $\alpha_G'$ bound is incorrect.
 The crux of the argument in \cite{conforti1984submodular} is the following sequence of inequalities: